 Can Flat Head Syndrome Cause Brain Damage?

 The long term effect of flat head syndrome when untreated for an extended period could be brain diseases.
 Brain cerebral ventricle can be expanded due to pressure caused by flat sleeping.
 In research, brain diseases such as Alzheimer’s are found to be caused by brain pressure, but the source of this pressure has been generalized as unknown.
 The barrier separating the blood and brain cannot function well when under pressure.
 The membrane/barrier, therefore, allows heavy metals to pass over to the brain, such as mercury, aluminum, as well as bacteria and viruses, which could have otherwise been prevented.
-This is the primary cause of brain damage in persons with the flat head syndrome.
+This is the primary cause of brain damage in persons with flat head syndrome.

 Newborn flat head syndrome